 The rest is history for the most requested dish in the BetsaPasta arsenal.

 3 28 oz. cans Italian plum tomatoes (broken up by hand).
-Real DOP San Marzano tomatoes are always preferred.
+Easy to secure in any supermarket are real DOP San Marzano tomatoes.
 Don’t be fooled by a brand called “San Marzano”.
 I’m not quite sure how they were able to get away with using the San Marzano name.
 If you are able to get into Restaurant Depot, seek out Alta Cucina brand plum tomatoes in the restaurant size #10 can from Stanislaus in California.
-This size can is somewhere between 3 and 4 28 oz cans.
-Wonderful!
+This size can size holds a bit more than 3 28 oz cans.
+Wonderful and my favorite!

 2+ cups Chianti red wine or similar (that you would drink).
-Some traditional ragu recipes use a dry white wine
+Some traditional ragu recipes use a dry white wine.
+I use red for this recipe.

 3+ cups veal or beef stock (I like 3 Tbsp of More Than Gourmet of “Demi Glace Gold” added to 3 cups of water (Demi Glace can be bought in specialty stores)